How to Use an AED on a Child and Infant

 How Common is Sudden Cardiac Arrest in Children and Infants?

-Knowing that chest compressions and defibrillation can be performed on children is helpful.
+Knowing that chest compressions and defibrillation are performed on children is helpful.
 Better yet is knowledge and training by getting CPR and First Aid Certification or Infant CPR training.
-Many training centers and health organization like the American Red Cross and CPR Select offers online CPR & First Aid Certification that you can complete from the comfort of your home.
+Many training centers and health organization like the American Red Cross and CPR Select offers online CPR & First Aid Certification that you complete from the comfort of your home.